eddelbuettel/linl/README.md

 ### Status

-The package is working, but not yet on [CRAN](https://cran.r-project.org/).
+The package is fully working, and on [CRAN](https://cran.r-project.org/).

 ### Usage

-If the package were on CRAN, you could use the standard
+As the package is on CRAN, you can use the standard

 ```r
 install.packages("linl")